KnowledgeExpert/selenidejs/README.md

 ## Tutorials

-You can start with Typescript or Javascript tutorial to get familiar with basic and some advance features of Selenidejs.
+You can start with Typescript or Javascript tutorial to get familiar with basic and some advanced features of Selenidejs.
  Using Typescript is recommended when writing tests (it will enable IDE's autocompletion features, compile-time checks, etc. since Selenidejs itself written in Typescript), but you still can use Javascript.